naafiisaa/quickcart/README.md

-# NextStore - World Of Gadgets & Accessories
+# QuickCart - Gadgets & Accessories

 **Welcome to World Of Gadgets & Accessories**
 Upgrade your life with smart gadgets and stylish accessories that make everyday life easier and more fun.